(B) "Certified health education specialist" means an individual accredited by the national commission for health education credentialing.

 (c) Activities performed by a property owner on a residential unit to which both of the following apply:

 (i) It is a freestanding single-family home used as the property owner's private residence;

 (ii) No child under six years of age who has lead poisoning resides in the unit.

-(N) "Lead poisoning" means a confirmed level of lead in human blood of ten micrograms per deciliter or greater.
+(O) "Lead poisoning" means a confirmed level of lead in human blood of five micrograms per deciliter or greater.

 (1) A licensed lead risk assessor in the state of Ohio and meets one of the following criteria:

 (a) Is a registered sanitarian, or registered sanitarian-in-training; or